 Your child is smart and awesome!
 Having a speech or language delay does not change that.

-This is extremely hard to do, but I HIGHLY recommend it.
+This is hard to do, but I HIGHLY recommend it.

 DO NOT COMPARE your child to any other child including your other children, your child’s friends, or other children in speech therapy.

 Every child is unique and learns at their own rate.
-Comparing children only leads to frustration and a type of competitiveness that isn't helpful or healthy.
+Comparing children only leads to frustration, and it isn't helpful or healthy.

-If a child has a speech or language delay, it is not a “hurry up and fix this and move on” situation.
-Instead, we need to embrace the idea that how we do things needs to change slightly to meet the needs of our children.
+If a child has a speech or language delay, it is not a “hurry and fix this and move on” situation.
+Instead, embrace the idea that how we do things needs to change slightly to meet the needs of your children.

 For home practice ideas, check out:

 Our Speech Therapy Talk Member's Site has lots of games and step-by-step guides for both parents and professionals.
-For a ONE TIME FEE of $99, you are a life-time member.
-Check it out if you think it might be fore you.
+Check it out if you think it might be for you.